Benigno G. Tabora

-Benigno G. Tabora (November 20, 1915 – February 17, 2008) was a Filipino American veteran of both World War II and the Korean War.
+Benigno de Guzman Tabora (November 20, 1915 – February 17, 2008) was a Filipino American veteran of both World War II and the Korean War.
 Tabora was one of the last of an increasingly dwindling group of veterans who survived the Bataan Death March in May 1942 after the Japanese captured the Philippines during World War II.
 He spent eight months as a prisoner of war in a Japanese internment camp.
 Tabora served in the military intelligence during his 31 years in the Army.

 Early life

-Tabora was born in Lingayen in the Philippines on November 20, 1915, to parents Benigno and Felipe (deGuzman) Tabora.
+Tabora was born in Lingayen in the Philippines on November 20, 1915, to parents Benigno and Felipa (de Guzman) Tabora.
 He joined the United States Army when he was 21 years old and served in the 45th Infantry Regiment of the Philippine Scouts, rising to corporal by the time of the Japanese invasion of the Philippines.

 World War II

 Tabora and thousands of other American servicemen were captured by the Japanese following the outbreak World War II and the occupation of the Philippines.
-Tabora survived the infamous Bataan Death March in April 1942, in which hundreds of other prisoners died.
+He survived the infamous Bataan Death March in April 1942, in which hundreds of other prisoners died.
 For the following eight months, Tabora was held as a POW at the Camp O'Donnell internment camp at the end of the Bataan Death March.
 Tabora was starved and tortured by the Japanese soldiers who guarded the POW camp.
-Tabora was stabbed with a bayonet and beaten with rifle butts when nine of his men escaped the camp.
+He was also stabbed with a bayonet and beaten with rifle butts when nine of his men escaped the camp.
 Japanese soldiers also held Tabora's head in water as a form of torture.

 The abuse and torture took its toll.
 At the worst point in the camp, Tabora weighed less than ninety pounds and lost nearly all his hair.
-Tabora later wrote of his experience in the camp, "I planned to escape several times but my physical condition prevented me from doing so."
+Tabora later wrote of his experience in the camp, "I planned to escape several times, but my physical condition prevented me from doing so."

 Tabora's brother, as well as his commanders and many of his men from his regiment, died as a result of the Baatan Death March and the maltreatment in the POW camp.

 Tabora managed to make his way out of the camp.
 He was later commissioned as a United States Army officer for fighting the Japanese behind enemy lines.
 Tabora was later promoted to captain by the time he left the army after the war.

 Korean War

-Tabora re-enlisted in the Army at the start of the Korean War.
+Tabora re-enlisted in the army at the start of the Korean War.
 However, after the torture he experienced during World War II as a POW, he promised himself that he would never be taken prisoner again.
 When Tabora's unit landed in Inchon, Korea, he reportedly saved one bullet, intending to take his own life if he was captured in combat.
 Fortunately there were no U.S. casualties during the Inchon landing and Tabora was never captured.